tulliolo/mobybolt/guide/mobybolt/setup/i2p-project.md

 1. we define the `I2P_VERSION` as the latest (stable) available;
 2. we define a static address for the container.

-### Prepare the docker-compose file
+### Prepare the docker compose file

-Create a i2p-specific docker-compose file and populate it with the following contents:
+Create a i2p-specific docker compose file and populate it with the following contents:

 ```sh
 $ nano i2p/docker-compose.yml